-The tree will be just as much majestic: 26 meter high, 70 cm in diameter, the red spruce was donated by the Consortium of Rotzo and San Pietro from the northern Italian region of Veneto.
+The tree will be just as much majestic: 75 years old, 28 meter high, 70 cm in diameter, the red spruce comes from Kočevje, in the Kočevsko region of Slovenia.

-Both the Christmas tree and the Scurelle nativity will be installed at the Vatican on the eve of the Solemnity of the Immaculate Conception and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 12 January.
+Both the Christmas tree and the ceramic nativity will be installed at the Vatican on 11 December and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January.

 Looking for a new Nativity scene for your household?
-Browse below our selection of handcarved wooden nativities from Trentino.
+Browse below our selection of hand-carved wooden and resin nativities from Italy.